Data-Skills/unix-and-bash/_episodes/03-bash-scripts.md

 teaching: 100
 exercises: 20
 questions:
-- "How wto write Bash scripts?"
+- "How to write Bash scripts?"
 objectives:
 - "To be able to write simple scripts."
 keypoints: